Sparkplug84/MilestoneProject1/README.md

 All internal links on the navigation bar and on some of the pages have been individually tested and all navigate to the correct pages.

-On the contact page and the modal you will be required to fill in all the fields with information to proceed in particular for the email address it must be an address with an @.
+On the contact page and the modal you will be required to fill in all the fields with information to proceed and in particular for the email address it must be an address with an @.

-These test were carried out across different browsers including Google Chrome, Microsoft Edge and Safari.
-The responsiveness of the design was also tested on Android and iOS devices with consistent results.
+These test were carried out across different browsers including Google Chrome, Microsoft Edge, Mozilla Firefox and Safari.
+The responsiveness of the design was also tested on Android phones and iOS phones and tablets with consistent results.

 ## Deployment